 - Aluminum foil

-- Old Cereal Box, or other cardboard packaging.
+- Old Cereal Box, or another cardboard packaging.

 - Old grocery bags or Newspaper for the stuffing

-- Stapler, or whole punch and yarn to hold him together.
+- Stapler, or hole punch and yarn to hold him together.

 First….make sure both large pieces of paper are the same size.